 Chinook salmon maturity-at-age and survival-at-age

 The variables in the model for maturity-at-age and survival are MATh,r,o,m,a and survt,a, respectively.
 The raw data are located in the files FRAM_maturityAtAge.csv and FRAM_survivalRates.csv, respectively, and the data from these files are read into the model with the wrappers create_MAThra.r, create_NCphjromyta.r, respectively.
-Summaries of the maturity and survival are in the worksheets “Table_maturityAtAge” and “Table_survivalAtAge” in the appendixTables.xlsx files
+Summaries of the maturity and survival are in the worksheets “Table_maturityAtAge” and “Table_survivalAtAge” in the appendixTables.xlsx files.
+Note that the numbers in Table_survivalAtAge are actually mortality estimates that are then transformed into survival estimates in the code.

 In addition to predation, salmon are removed from the system through natural mortality and escapement.
 Estimates of maturity- and survival-at-age are based on FRAM model inputs.
-The survival estimates from the FRAM model are only month and age-specific: all run types, origins, and salmon from different areas have the same survival rates.
-The maturation schedule is also based on the 78 distinct stocks FRAM model.
+The mortality estimates from the FRAM model are only month and age-specific: all run types, origins, and salmon from different areas have the same survival rates.
+The maturation schedules are also based on the 78 distinct stocks FRAM model.
 The FRAM model is dominated by stocks from Puget Sound, and lacks any stocks from western or Southeast Alaska.
-The FRAM maturation schedule also lacks information for run types within areas.
-For any run type within any that is missing information, we averaged across the available run types within that area.
 For the western and southeast Alaska areas, we used the average maturation schedules from coastal British Columbia.
-Survival estimates are also based on the FRAM, although we refer to them as survival we are actually reading the in the converse – mortality.

-Relationship between Chinook salmon energy, length, and weight
+Relationship between Chinook salmon energy, length, and mass

 One of the key aspects of our model is transforming moving back and forth between energy as a function of length, and weight as a function of length or energy.
 The two key outcomes of our model are the number and biomass of Chinook salmon consumed.
 We know the length of Chinook salmon at different ages based on the FRAM model (Clemons et al. 2006).
 From O'Neill et al. (2014) we can use the equation in Figure 6, E=0.000011×length3.12, to determine the energy of a Chinook salmon at a given length.
 Dividing the fraction of predator’s total energy derived from Chinook salmon of particular age by the energy content of Chinook salmon from that age yields the number of salmon consumed.
 To obtain an estimate of biomass consume we use Equation 7 from Figure 3, Mass=explnE-7.56/0.94.
 There is a second option for transforming energy into mass using the Equations in Figure 7; however, since we used a stock-aggregated relationship between length and energy, we felt it was appropriate to also use a stock-aggregate relationship between mass and energy.